-As mentioned above the FM24C16B uses an internal latch to supply the lower 8 address bits for a read operation.
+As mentioned above the FM24W256 uses an internal latch to supply the address for a read operation.
 A current address read uses the existing value in the address latch as a starting place for the read operation.
 The system reads from the address immediately following that of the last operation.

 To perform a current address read, the bus master supplies a slave address with the LSB set to a '1'.
 This indicates that a read operation is requested.
-The three page select bits in the slave address specifies the block of memory that is used for the read operation.
-After receiving the complete slave address, the FM24C16B will begin shifting out data from the current address on the next clock.
-The current address is the 3-bits from the slave address combined with the 8-bits that were in the internal address latch.
+After receiving the complete slave address, the FM24W256 will begin shifting out data from the current address on the next clock.
+The current address is the value held in the internal address latch.